jay0lu/NodeApp/README.md

 - **Run nodeapp in production** : `pm2 start server.js`

 ##Deployment with Docker
-If you are a **Docker** user, you can checkout to docker-branch, and build your own image with **Dockerfile**.
+If you are a **Docker** user, you can checkout to docker branch, and build your own image with **Dockerfile**.
 It will set up anything for you.
 Here is a quick instruction for Docker 1.8.0 on OS X
 - **Clone the repo first** :  `git clone git@github.com:yizhiheng/NodeApp.git`
 - **Go to the right dir** : `cd NodeApp`
 - **Checkout to docker branch** : `git checkout docker`